apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump campaign plans to shorten Republican Party platform before RNC**
+**Le Pen's far-right party wins first round of French elections as Macron's gamble backfires**

-You can read more about it [here](https://www.npr.org/2024/06/30/nx-s1-5024189/trump-rnc-republican-party-platform).
+You can read more about it [here](https://www.france24.com/en/france/20240630-le-pen-s-far-right-party-wins-first-round-of-french-elections-as-macron-s-gamble-backfires).

 ## Requirements
 - Python 3.8